"

 SNS Receptors

-SNS receptors include Alpha-1, Alpha-2, Beta-1, and Beta-2 receptors that are stimulated by epinephrine and norepinephrine.
-Medications that stimulate these receptors are referred to as adrenergic agonists because they mimic the effects of the body’s natural SNS stimulation.
+SNS receptors include Alpha-1, Alpha-2, Beta-1, and Beta-2 receptors which are stimulated by epinephrine and norepinephrine.
+Medications that activate these receptors are referred to as adrenergic agonists because they mimic the effects of the body’s natural SNS response.
 For example, stimulants like methylphenidate are adrenergic agonists used to treat attention deficit hyperactivity disorder (ADHD).
 Conversely, adrenergic antagonists block SNS receptors.
-For example, propranolol is a Beta-2 antagonist used to treat the physical symptoms of severe anxiety (e.g., trembling, rapid heartbeat, and sweating).
+For example, propranolol is a Beta-2 antagonist used to manage the physical symptoms of severe anxiety (e.g., trembling, rapid heartbeat, and sweating).

 PNS Receptors